cr3ativ3cod3r/cr3ativ3cod3r/README.md

 Currently pursuing B-Tech in Computer Science and Engineering(Cyber Security) in Amrita Vishwa Vidyapeetham Amritapuri

-Interested in App development and Web3
+Interested in App development and System design
 ```
 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">